Junon72/MyTimeApp/README.md

 JavaScript - [JSHint](https://jshint.com/).

 The app was also tested for responsiveness and compatibility.
-The full testing document is available [here](/assets/documents/MyTime testing.pdf).
+The full testing document can be found from [here](https://github.com/Junon72/MyTimeApp/blob/master/assets/documents/MyTime%20testing.pdf).

 ## References